evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 > Cannot resolve symbol 'AndroidJUnit4'.

-To fix this error we need to import `import org.junit.runner.RunWith` and `import android.support.test.runner.AndroidJUnit4` packages by adding the following code to the top of the test file.
+To fix this error we need to import `org.junit.runner.RunWith` and `android.support.test.runner.AndroidJUnit4` packages by adding the following code to the top of the test file.

 ```Java